Rhubarb cobbler

 4. Preparing the stuffing.
 In a larger dish, mix the cooked rice from earlier, crushed garlic cloves, marjoram, 1 egg and the meat together.
 Set aside.

 5. Assembling the stuffed cabbages.
 Fill the cabbage leaves in the middle with about 1 heaping tablespoon of stuffing or more if leaf is bigger and fold them on all four sides so the stuffing is tucked inside the leaves nicely.
-Be careful you don’t fold them too tight because the mixture will expand a little.
 You can close the leaves with a toothpick if you want but it is really not necessary.
 This may sound like a difficult task but really what you do here is you tuck the filling inside the leaves and fold each side onto the stuffing so it is nested inside the leaves.
-Please, see the pictures for clarification above.
+Please, see the pictures for clarification below.

 6. Place the assembled cabbages on top of the prepared sour kraut mixture from earlier one by one, fitting each leaf snug next to each other.
 Place the remaining 1 lb sour-kraut on top of the stuffed cabbages.